 It is our responsibility to keep our Border Collie’s weight under control, but weight gain can be a symptom of hidden problems.
 It is usually our fault with overzealous feeding and an inability to resist the look of longing your Border Collie gives you when it wants a treat.
-Weight gain in dogs is a very serious issue.
+Weight gain in Border Collies is a very serious issue.

 If you understand how your Border Collie should look in at an ideal body weight, it makes it easier for you to recognise discernable weight gain.